rishabhbjain/Online-News-Popularity-Prediction/README.md

-## Online news Popularity Analysis
+## Online News Popularity Prediction
 This module focuses on deploying machine learning models in production.

 The dataset is from UCI Machine learning repository: